 Competition law in Ireland is primarily embodied in the Competition Acts 2002 to 2017.
 This legislation is modeled on the EU competition law system.
 The Irish rules generally prohibit anti-competitive arrangements among businesses and prohibit the abuse of a dominant position.
 These rules are enforced either by public enforcement (primarily by the Competition and Consumer Protection Commission) through both criminal and civil sanctions or by private action in the courts.
 These rules apply to the airline sector, but are subject to EU rules that override any contrary provisions of Irish competition law.
-Ryanair has been subject to an abuse-of-dominance investigation by the Competition and Consumer Protection Commission in relation to service between Dublin and Cork.
-The Competition and Consumer Protection Commission (then known as the Competition Authority) closed its investigation in July 2009 with a finding in favor of Ryanair.
+Ryanair has been subject to an abuse-of-dominance investigation by the Competition and Consumer Protection Commission (then known as the Competition Authority) closed its investigation in July 2009 with a finding in favor of Ryanair.